suhasinipallai/internet_migration_dq1/README.md

 # data-question-1
-this is the repo for the first data question
+This is the repo for the first data question.
+Instructions.md will give you the steps for the assignment.